20 essential Windows keyboard shortcuts that will make you forget your mouse

 Win+left arrow or Win+right arrow: Snap windows

-- Snapping a window simply opens it on one side of the screen (left or right, depending on which arrow you hit).
+- Snapping a window simply keeps it open on one side of the screen (left or right, depending on which arrow you hit).
 This allows you to compare two windows side-by-side and keeps your workspace organized.

 Win+Tab: Open the Task view